1.5 Removal of structures

 What needs consent

-1. Removing a 4 metre high rural retaining wall which is supporting other structures (eg a driveway and building).
+1. Removing a four-metre-high rural retaining wall which is supporting other structures (such as a driveway and building).

 This information is published by the Ministry of Business, Innovation and Employment’s Chief Executive.
 It is a general guide only and, if used, does not relieve any person of the obligation to consider any matter to which the information relates according to the circumstances of the particular case.
 Expert advice may be required in specific circumstances.
 Where this information relates to assisting people: